-21. Are X factors used if the actuary elects to use the 19-Year Select Factors in calculating deficiency reserves?
+21. Are X factors used if the actuary elects to use the select mortality in calculating deficiency reserves?

-There is no requirement that X factors less than 100% be used just because the 19-Year Select Factors are used in calculating deficiency reserves.
+There is no requirement that X factors less than 100% be used just because the 19-year Select Factors from the Appendix of the Model Regulation are used in calculating deficiency reserves for a 1980 CSO product.
+This is also true for a product using the select and ultimate 2001 CSO table for deficiency reserves.
 If the company uses no X factors less than 100%, there is no additional testing or certification required by this regulation.